Exhibits Specialist - Federal Salaries of 2020

-In 2016, the National Park Service hired the most employees titled Exhibits Specialist, with an average salary of $68,949.
+In 2020, the Smithsonian Institution (Exchange Sep Boards of Trust) hired the most employees titled Exhibits Specialist, with an average salary of $89,405.

 Government Exhibits Specialist jobs are classified under the General Schedule (GS) payscale.
 The minimum paygrade for a Exhibits Specialist job is GS-4, and the highest paygrade that can be attained within this job series is GS-15.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.